Nintendo Switch OLED vs normal Switch: what’s the difference?

 The Switch OLED does weigh slightly more, though, up to 320g from the 297g Switch.
 With the Joy-Cons attached the whole thing weighs in at 420g, and considering that the Switch was pretty heavy in the first place, this is something to consider.
 If handheld comfort over longer play sessions is your priority, the Switch Lite remains the best choice.

-The other notable design tweak is the new and seemingly much-improved kickstand.
+The other notable design tweak is the much-improved kickstand.
 The flimsy stand on the original always felt worryingly snappable, and Nintendo clearly agreed privately, because the Switch OLED’s is almost as wide as the console itself, making it much sturdier for tabletop play.
 You can adjust its angle too, allowing you to find the optimal position for where you’re sat.

 The Switch OLED ships with a redesigned dock which now has a built-in wired LAN port.
 Before, the Switch was a Wi-Fi only machine for online play.
 As well as the standard black model we’re used to, Nintendo has also introduced an off-white colour for the Switch OLED.

 If you want to know the main reason why you should consider buying a Nintendo Switch OLED model then, well, the clue’s in the name.
 As well as increasing the size of the display, Nintendo has replaced the original Switch’s LCD with a 7in OLED panel.
 If you’ve made the jump from an LCD phone to an OLED-toting one – or perhaps you were the owner of the evidently ahead-of-its-time OLED PlayStation Vita – then you’ll know what a huge difference it can make.
 Richer, more vivid colours, inkier blacks and improved contrast: there’s a good reason why OLED continues to reign supreme in the world of screen tech.